What Is a Plumbing Trap?

 6. S Traps

-- These traps are shaped like the English alphabet ‘S’.
+- These traps, part of the drain traps types, are shaped like the English alphabet ‘S’.

 - To fix the water closet of the latrine, these traps are used.